prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::

 After The Merge, beacon nodes will require a locally-running execution node.
-The connection between your beacon node and execution node will require JWT authentication.
-This how-to shows you how to create and configure your JWT token.

 <JwtGenerationPartial />